neurodata/neurodata.io/content/about/agreements.md

 #### Frequent Productive Feedback

-Each of us can improve in myriad ways.
-Each member of the team has a supervisor, including the faculty.
 We agree to provide our supervisors and our supervisees with open, reliable, insight into our experience of our work and work environment.
 To give a concrete example, we agree that if we feel unduely stressed (e.g., have a difficult time sleeping one night), we agree to tell the supervisor the *next day*.
 Before even starting a conversation, consider the other person's perspective and current state of mind.
 There are times that each of us is more or less receptive to feedback, and there is therefore a balance of finding the right time, but not waiting too long.
-I find that about 1 day later is about right for most things.
+About one day later is about right for most things.
 Then, the general flow of the conversation would go like this:

   1. State the facts, e.g., "i failed to sleep"
   2. *speculate* about the causes, e.g.,  "which I believe is largely because I don't believe I'll be ready with the deliverable by the agreed upon date"